How our policy is developed

 OKFB members also have the power to make a difference in national agriculture and rural policy by submitting resolutions to the American Farm Bureau Federation to be considered at the AFBF annual meeting.

-- We oppose increases in ad valorem taxes.
+- We oppose new or increased ad valorem taxes.